 Social media sentiment analysis helps you measure the temperature around your online activities.
 You can take a look at the sentiment around your brand as a whole entity, or measure the sentiment generated by specific social media campaigns, products, or services.

-In Brand24, we add social media sentiment analysis to all the mentions from social media and other sources, for example, Quora or YouTube.
+In Brand24, we add social media sentiment analysis to all the mentions from social media and other sources, for example, Twitter or Instagram.

 That’s how a positive mention looks like: